 It can be helpful to note that while company law includes provisions on when a board is quorate, it contains few rules on majority voting or requirements for a qualified majority, even for very important decisions.
-In most cases, a simple majority - i.e. more than half of the votes - is all that is required, and most boards seek to achieve agreement to ensure the greatest possible alignment of different stakeholders represented on the board.
+The principal rule is that a simple majority - i.e. more than half of the votes - is all that is required, and most boards seek to achieve agreement to ensure the greatest possible alignment of different stakeholders represented on the board.
 However, difficulties will arise if there is longer term disagreement with board assessments and decisions regarding the future direction of the company.
-Over time, board members may find documenting disagreements insufficient from the perspective of reducing personal liability.
-Moreover, even if no personal liability results, individual members of boards who have faced criticism may find themselves being regarded as less electable to - or less suitable for - other board positions.
+Over time, board members may find documenting disagreements in minutes from board meetings insufficient from the perspective of reducing personal liability.
+Although the decisions are not considered to entail personal liability for a board member, we see that some board members who have participated in boards that has been exposed to criticism are later assessed as less eligible for other boards later on.
 Even though resignation may attract media attention and bring personal disadvantages, it is often preferable to being part of a board minority.